tosiek12/access-bridge-explorer/README.md

-**Note**: [Access Bridge Explorer](https://github.com/google/access-bridge-explorer) should not considered a screen reader, as it is merely a debugging tools useful to developers of Java applications who want to validated/ensure holistic support for screen readers in their application.
+**Note**: [Access Bridge Explorer](https://github.com/google/access-bridge-explorer) should not considered a screen reader, as it is merely a debugging tools useful for developers of Java applications who want to validated/ensure holistic support for screen readers in their application.